How to Prepare for a New Ski Season

 Are You Skiing with Children?

 Another influence on your holiday destination will be whether you are skiing with children or not.
 Some ski resorts have areas for children, including dedicated slopes for newbies or nervous skiers and kid’s clubs so you have the freedom to hit the black slopes if you wish.
-Ski resorts offering snow activities are also popular with families.
-Activities include tubing, snowmobiling, snow-shoeing, husky sledding and much more.

 What is the Ski Level of Your Party?

-Ski slope colours indicate the pistes’ difficulty and steepness, with green being the easiest, back or double black diamond is the most difficult, with blue runs and red in between.
+Ski slope colours indicate the pistes’ difficulty and steepness, with green being the easiest, black or double black diamond being the most difficult, with blue runs and red in between.
 If you are a team of first-time skiers, focus on finding the best beginner ski resorts.
-If the resort has predominantly black slopes, you might find your week away is quite repetitive.
-Likewise, if you are an expert and your resort has mainly red slopes, you will be limited to the slopes you would want to use.

 Are You Working to a Budget for your Ski Holiday?

 Similar to any destination or holiday resort, some are going to set you back a lot more than others.
-If you are working to a budget. research the following prices before you commit to your desired location:
+If you are working to a budget, research the following prices before you commit to your desired location:

-• Ski and equipment hire
+- Ski and equipment hire

-• Ski lift passes
+- Ski lift tickets / lift passes

-• Accommodation
+- Accommodation

-• Flights
+- Flights

-• Cost of airport transfers
+- Cost of airport transfers

-• Average food prices
+- Average food prices

 Choose Your Ski Accommodation

 After settling on a resort and organising your travel dates, next comes accommodation.
-Most ski resorts have many different accommodation types.
+Most resorts have many different ski accommodation types.
 The best option for you depends on the size of your group, budget, and the desired vibe of your trip:

 Traditional Ski Chalets